Our Team

 Faculty

-David Gockowski studied the life and works of Saint John H. Cardinal Newman under the auspices of the late Dr. Don Briel at the University of St. Thomas, MN.
+David Gockowski studied the life and works of Saint John H. Cardinal Newman under the tutelage of the late Dr. Don Briel at the University of St. Thomas, MN.
 He spent four years in formation for the priesthood at Saint Paul Seminary, ultimately discerning God’s calling to teach.
-While there, he grew in his appreciation for the importance of robust schools in the life and mission of the Church.
-He has spent time working in youth Catholic faith formation, as a special education specialist, and lately taught for several years at the acclaimed Saint Agnes School in Saint Paul, MN.
+There he grew in his appreciation for the importance of robust schools in the life and mission of the Church.
+He has spent time working in youth Catholic faith formation, as a special education specialist, and he taught for several years at the acclaimed Saint Agnes School in Saint Paul, MN.
 David holds a Master’s in Elementary Education and a certificate in Catholic School Leadership from Saint Paul Seminary.
-He delights in teaching and supporting other primary educators in authentic Catholic pedagogy.
-David, his wife Bernadette, and their four children live in the Twin Cities.
+He delights in supporting other Catholic educators in the Church’s vision for education.
+David, his wife Bernadette, and their five children live in the Twin Cities.

 Marie Kelly